TYPICAL AST TANKS SIZES AND CHARACTERISTICS:

 |26 mm and more

-The tank wall is a steel strip panel, welded from the metal-roll in several rings.
-The coiling method implies that the wall is manufactured at production plant (at the factory site) in the shape of a rectangular strip-panel, welded from the metal-roll sheets 1.5×6 m.
+The tank wall is a steel strip panel, welded from the sheet metal in several rings.
+The coiling method implies that the wall is manufactured at the workshop in the shape of a rectangular strip-panel, welded from the metal plates 1.5×6 m.
 Vertical sheet joints have a stagger, while the longitudinal seams are prepared for saw-tooth joint.
 The strip panel has a certain bulk (excess metal) up to 300 mm, from which the toothed assembly joint is cut.
-The per-sheet method production applies metal-roll with the width between 1.8 and 3 m and up to 12 m long.
+The per-sheet method fabrication applies metal plates with the width between 1.8 and 3 m and up to 12 m long.
 Sheet edges processing is carried out by mechanical method (milling) or plasma cutting on the program control equipment.
 The sheets’ rolling is done on 3- or 4-rolls’ sheet bending machines.

 |Diameter of tank